camunda/camunda-docs-static/enterprise/content/support.md

 * For traceability reasons, comments will not be editable and uploaded attachments can not be deleted.
 You can request an assigned support agent to update/delete if needed.
 * Comments will appear in reverse chronological order (newest on top)
 * Priority, Description and Environment will be editable via “Edit” link on the right side of the page
-* You might need to refresh the page in case any of the standard fields (Assignee, Priority etc.) are not displayed immediately after creating the ticket.
+* You might need to refresh the page if any standard fields (Assignee, Priority, etc.) are not displayed immediately after creating the ticket.

 ## Issue Types